 Find more winter driving safety tips on WinterDrive, the advice page of the Bridgestone Winter Driving School in Steamboat, Colorado.

-This article was first published in 2009 and is updated periodically as weather conditions warrant, including for February 2023.
+This article was first published in 2009 and is updated periodically as weather conditions warrant, including for the 2023/24 winter driving season.

 ecoXplorer Evelyn Kanter is a journalist with 20+ years of experience as a newspaper and magazine writer, radio & TV news producer & reporter, and author of guidebooks and smartphone apps – all focusing on travel, automotive, the environment and your rights as a consumer.